petitess/c-sharp/xxx02/readme.md

 Dapper or Entity framework are used to connect and interact with a database.
 Dapper requires understanding of SQL.
 Entity framework has buildin SQL-functions.

+Constractor has the same name as class and is listed as public without a return(void).

 ### Variables
 ---
 Variable is stored data with a name(alias) and address